Infinite-dimensional uniform polyhedra: Introduction

 If $K$ is a simplicial complex with a compatible partial ordering of vertices, or more generally any $\Delta$-set (=semi-simplicial set in a modern terminology), then we can canonically endow every simplex of $K$ with the standard skew metric; as long as there are no loops in the $1$-skeleton (in the case of a $\Delta$-set), this can be shown to extend to a path metric on the entire $K$.
 Unfortunately, this metric is generally plagued by the very same problem that we intended to avoid: it turns out that for each $\eps>0$ there exists an $n$ such that every point of the standard skew $n$-simplex is $\eps$-close to some point in its boundary (see Example \ref{counterexample}).

 For this reason we restrict our attention to flag complexes (a simplicial complex $K$ is called ``flag'' if every subcomplex of $K$ isomorphic to the boundary of a $d$-simplex, $d>1$, lies in an actual $d$-simplex in $K$).
 A flag simplicial complex with a compatible partial ordering of vertices will be called a {\it preposet}.
-Note that the $1$-skeleton of a preposet carries the structure of an acyclic digraph (=a directed graph with no directed cycles).
+The $1$-skeleton of a preposet carries the structure of an acyclic digraph (=a directed graph with no directed cycles).
+Let us note that the binary relation $E\subset V\x V$ of an acyclic digraph $G=(V,E)$ is a generalization of strict partial order, capturing the notion of possibly non-transitive subordination (``the vassal of my vassal is not necessarily my vassal'').
 Conversely, the flag complex spanned by an acyclic digraph is a preposet, with vertices partially ordered by the relation: $v\le w$ if and only if there exists a directed path from $v$ to $w$ in the $1$-skeleton.

 A special case of a preposet is (the order complex of) a poset.
 Thus we arrive at the uniform geometric realization of a poset $P$.
-If $P$ happens to the the poset of all nonempty faces of a simplicial complex $K$, this simply brings us back to the uniform geometric realization of $K$, as discussed above. \end{definition}
+If $P$ happens to be the poset of all nonempty faces of a simplicial complex $K$, this simply brings us back to the uniform geometric realization of $K$, as discussed above.